Remi-Coulom/joedb/doc/source/concurrency.rst

 ``Embedded_Connection``
 ^^^^^^^^^^^^^^^^^^^^^^^

-This will create a connection to a file opened in the same program.
+``Embedded_Connection`` creates a connection to a file opened in the same program.
 It does not allow concurrent access to the same file from another process.
 This class is convenient to allow the same polymorphic code to work either with a shared remote database or a local file that is not shared.

 ``Server_Connection``
 ^^^^^^^^^^^^^^^^^^^^^